techmania-team/techmania-docs/English/Theme/Scripting_reference.md

 ## `tm` object

 The `tm` object gives you access to various TECHMANIA types.
-Refer to class Techmania for reference on members of this object, except `enum`.
+Refer to class `ThemeApi.Techmania` for reference on members of this object, except `enum`.

 ## `tm.enum` table